Updated on by Hayley Brown

 We wanted to take a look at some of the examples of automation and integration that are already prevalent in our everyday lives.
 Defining what they are and looking at how they are already embedded within businesses, while asking why it has become increasingly important in today’s age.

-Automation can be defined as making equipment, processes or systems to operate automatically with minimal human input.
+Automation can be defined as making equipment, processes or systems operate automatically with minimal human input.
 It can take simple tasks and automate them, using tools to streamline and speed up the process.

 Everyday examples of automation solutions:

-Phone apps enable users to streamline many processes such as, shopping lists, online shopping, banking, ordering food, and paying in store.
+Phone apps enable users to streamline many processes such as shopping lists, online shopping, banking, ordering food, and paying in-store.
 These applications are often shared with another user.

 Other examples in your home include your washing machine, dishwasher and fridge.

-What are business process automations (BPA)?
+What are business process automation (BPA)?